The Last Time

 The historic flaw of the Warrior clan was lust for the twelve ornaments.
 There was nothing they wouldn't do to attain them which in the past left them easily manipulated by those that possessed an ornament.
 Nepta was desperate to gain the ornament and willing to take a risk.

-Yasha lead Nepta to cave nearby the base of the mountain.
+Yasha led Nepta to a cave near the base of the mountain.
 "In there," she said.
 "You go first.
 There will be someone guarding the chest and I don't want him to see me."

 Small lamps lit the cave.
 As they entered the inner chamber Jesse called out.
 He was guarding the ornament alone, armed only with a heavy metal staff.
 "Yasha?
 Have you done it?" he called.
 Then he saw Nepta.